 “If you had not participated in the <PROGRAM>, how likely is it that your organization would still have implemented this measure, using a 0 to 10 scale, where 0 means you definitely WOULD NOT have implemented this measure and 10 means you definitely WOULD have implemented this measure?”

-The response to the first question cited above is Measure Attribution Score 1, and the response to the second question cited above is Measure Attribution Score 2.
-Spillover is considered to be attributable to the program if the following condition is met: the average of the Measure Attribution Score 1 and (10 – Measure Attribution Score 2) must exceed 7.0; either the Measure Attribution Score 1 or 10 – Measure Attribution Score 2 could be below 7.0—as long as the average of both scores is greater than 7.0, the threshold is met.
+The response to the first question cited above is “Measure Attribution Score 1,” and the response to the second question cited above is “Measure Attribution Score 2.”
+Spillover is considered to be attributable to the program if the “Spillover Score” is greater than 7.0.
+The “Spillover Score” is defined as follows:

+Spillover Score = (Measure Attribution Score 1 + (10 – Measure Attribution Score 2))/2

+Spillover is considered to be attributable to the program if the average of the Measure Attribution Score 1 and (10 – Measure Attribution Score 2) exceeds 7.0; either the Measure Attribution Score 1 or (10 – Measure Attribution Score 2) could be below 7.0—as long as the average of both scores is greater than 7.0, the threshold is met.

 If the average of both scores is greater than 7.0, 100% of the spillover savings referenced in the question are considered to be attributable to the program.
 If the average of both scores is not greater than 7.0, none of the spillover savings are considered to be attributable to the program.